wechuli/django-blog/README.md

 # django-blog
 Blog built on top of django, very simple with a very bad front-end interface but it works-ish.

+You can view the running blog here https://lit-gorge-86581.herokuapp.com

 #Install virtual env